 On the day of his death his resignation as Lord Chancellor had been accepted and it had been announced that he would be created an earl, and so his widow was created Countess Cave of Richmond.

-As they had no children who lived to adulthood, the viscountcy became extinct on Lord Cave’s death, as did the earldom when his widow died in 1938 aged 83
+As the couple had no children who lived to adulthood, the viscountcy became extinct on Lord Cave’s death, as did the earldom when his widow died in 1938 aged 83.
+She is buried in St Mary’s churchyard, Berrow.

-(Additional information from Article by Victoria Helen Turner in Somerset Magazine May 2001 and from Pat Nicholls)
+(Additional information from Article by Victoria Helen Turner in Somerset Magazine May 2001*; also from ‘Exploring the West Country’ by Jennifer Clarke**; and from Pat Nicholls)